brycebaril/node-sosj/README.md

 Combines two objectMode streams that are each **ALREADY ORDERED** by a sequence key and emits a new stream which is doublets of records for the two joined streams.

 You can then use other `Transform` streams to perform typical Set join operations.
+Or you can use some that have already been created for you that wrap this library: [stream-joins](http://npm.im/stream-joins)

 ```javascript
 var align = require("sosj")